welder qualification test

 Thickness Range or thickness limit for welders:

-Note: Here the word “Unlimited” means, the welder can weld up to any thickness but not beyond the range specified in the welding procedure specification.
+Note: Here the word “Maximum” means, the welder can weld up to any thickness but not beyond the range specified in the welding procedure specification.

 Position of the test coupon: